jlapeyre/ranwalk-Julia-vs-Cxx/README.md

 and [C++-11](http://en.wikipedia.org/wiki/C%2B%2B11)
 in a [Monte Carlo simulation](http://en.wikipedia.org/wiki/Monte_Carlo_method) of a [random walk](http://en.wikipedia.org/wiki/Random_walk).
+The Julia code runs three times faster than the C++ code.

 The code records a statistic of a one dimensional random walker using the [Mersenne Twister